TFHRC-ABML/Pub_TRB_RuttingBinderPTF/README.md

 - **MSCR**: Measured recovery (e.g., $R_{3.2}$) and non-recoverable creep compliance (e.g., $J_{nr,3.2}$) parameters for tank and recovered binder at 64°C.
 - **Binder Frequency Sweep**: Detailed binder frequency sweep results at different temperatures ranging from 10°C to 82°C and loading frequencies ranging from 0.1 rad/s to 100 rad/s for all the tank and recovered binders at different aging levels.

 **NOTE**: **Tank binders** refer to the binders collected from the asphalt binder tank in the asphalt plant during the production of the mixtures for construction.
-However, **recovered binders** refer to the binder extracted and recovered from the loose mixtures sampled right behind the asphalt paver.
+However, **recovered binders** refer to the binders extracted and recovered from the loose mixtures sampled right behind the asphalt paver.

 ---